Your cart is currently empty!

 Here are the top five best foods for breastfeeding mothers:

-1. Water The recommended fluid intake for nursing moms is around 16 cups/day.
+The recommended fluid intake for nursing moms is around 16 cups/day.
 Keeping a reusable water bottle with you that has measurements on it is a great way to keep track of your water consumption.
 You can also have a big glass of water next to you while you nurse or pump.

-2. Salmon Salmon is one of the most nutritious proteins for breastfeeding mommas.
-It is full of DHA, EPA, omega-3s, vitamin B12 and vitamin D. These vitamins and minerals support both you and your baby's brain health and nervous system.
+Salmon is one of the most nutritious proteins for breastfeeding mommas.
+It is full of DHA, EPA, omega-3s, vitamin B12 and vitamin D. These vitamins and minerals support both you and your baby’s brain health and nervous system.
 If you eat fish, it is recommended to stick to about 12 oz of salmon a week, or about two filets.

-3. Lentils Lentils are loaded with potassium, folate, B-vitamins, protein, and fiber.
+Lentils are loaded with potassium, folate, B-vitamins, protein, and fiber.
 Together, these nutrients keep you full and provide much needed energy.

-4. Oatmeal Oatmeal is great for breastfeeding moms because it can increase milk production.
+Oatmeal is great for breastfeeding moms because it can increase milk production.
 It is also full of fiber, iron, and folate, crucial nutrients during the postpartum period.

-5. Bell Peppers Bell peppers are loaded with vitamin C, vitamin A, and antioxidants - all of which are in high demand during nursing.
+Bell peppers are loaded with vitamin C, vitamin A, and antioxidants – all of which are in high demand during nursing.
 These nutrients also protect your immune system.

 Other Great Options: